-This method compares two proxies for equality.
-Note that all aspects of proxies are compared by this method, such as the communication endpoints for the proxy.
+The implementation of this standard Ruby method compares two proxies for equality.
+Note that all aspects of proxies are compared by this operation, such as the communication endpoints for the proxy.
 This means that, in general, if two proxies compare unequal, that does not imply that they denote different objects.
-For example, if two proxies denote the same Ice object via different transport endpoints, equals returns false even though the proxies denote the same object.
+For example, if two proxies denote the same Ice object via different transport endpoints, eql? returns false even though the proxies denote the same object.

-• ice\getIdentity
+ice\getIdentity